 I happened to have English translations of our Thai marriage certificate and our daughter’s Thai birth certificate, so I included both English and Thai copies in my application, but you only technically need a copy of the Thai originals.

 However, if you only have English or other language originals, you need notarized copies of them.

 The Thai Embassy in Ottawa has links to the requirements for each type of visa.
-I couldn’t find a similar page on the Vancouver Consulate website.

 The requirements should be the same, except that the money order needs to be made out to the “Royal Thai Consulate-General” if you’re applying in Vancouver.